-Outcomes may improve community benefits and may have significant and far reaching implications across government within the field of endeavour.
-The model of service delivery and/or way work is performed may be altered as a result.
-Responsibility for Outcomes Responsible for the development and/or implementation of important strategic corporate initiatives in response to emerging challenges and which may include complex specialised service delivery models.
-Responsible for meeting specified financial, quality and time related objectives and the optimal use of resources.
-Managers are accountable for the performance and development of staff.
-Technical, administrative and/or clerical specialists are accountable for mentoring and role-modeling less qualified or experienced staff.
-Specialists are required to remain abreast of contemporary knowledge, to identify emerging trends and developments and to maintain a network of peers and specialists in and beyond the subject area.
-Responsibility may be shared with relevant specialists and executive management for the development of strategy and policy or program implementation especially with regard to more significant, challenging and unusually complex developments or activities.
+Band 10 Influence of Outcomes Advice and recommendations are provided directly to the Head of Agency and government ministers.
+The outcomes directly influence the implementation of new strategic policy, planning, program and decision-making options within and/or across Agencies and have critical Agency/government effect.
+Outcomes lead to the adoption of new strategies, policies and/or research methodologies.
+Outcomes improve existing parameters, standards and benefits to the community and have significant and far reaching implications across government within the field of endeavour.
+The model of service delivery and/or way work is performed alter as a result.
+These outcomes influence community regard of the implementation of government policy.
+Responsibility for Outcomes Responsible for the research, development and/or implementation of highly complex programs in response to emerging challenges which may lie outside existing parameters.
+Responsible for meeting specified financial, quality and time related objectives and for the optimal use of resources.
+Responsible for the performance and professional development of staff and other specialists.
+Specialists are required to remain abreast of contemporary knowledge, to identify emerging trends and developments and to maintain a national network of peers and specialists in and/or beyond the subject area.